After 96 hours of research evaluating 125 products, we picked Suavecito Pomade Original Hold as our top choice.

 If you want a little more texture with your shine, we strongly suggest working with a clay or wax pomade hybrid; it’ll give you the best of both worlds.

 As with any styling product, it’s way easier to add more than it is to take some away.
 When it comes to using too much pomade, taking it out could mean that you’re forced back into the shower to wash it all off.
-And, as you can’t have sopping wet hair when you apply pomade, you’ll also need your hair dryer.
+And, as you can’t have sopping wet hair when you apply pomade, you’ll also need your hairdryer.

 So how much?
-Start with a fingernail’s worth of product as you would with a wax.
+Start with a fingernail’s worth of product as you would with wax.
 Even if the instructions call for a dollop of pomade, you don’t want a quarter-sized dollop, merely a dime-sized one.
 Remember, you can add more.
 And, you can always increase the amount you grab when you become more familiar with the product.

-In case you want a warning, we’ll give it to you: use too much pomade and your hair will look greasy.
+In case you want a warning, we’ll give it to you: use too much pomade, and your hair will look greasy.
 Even if you’re going for a super-slicked look, you don’t need that much.

 There are enough products on the market that we don’t want to be too prescriptive here; you can (and should) check the manufacturer’s instructions before using a new pomade.
-But, we can give you some general tips that will make your life a little easier.
+But we can give you some general tips that will make your life a little easier.

 Pomade works best with damp to dry hair; perhaps more on the dry side.
-(Really, double check that you haven’t been told to use a particular product only on dry locks, though; there are a few of those.)
+(Really, double-check that you haven’t been told to use a particular product only on dry locks, though; there are a few of those.)
 The wetter your hair is, the less likely you’ll get the hold you want, even if it’s way easier to apply.
-That said, most men with curly or wavy hair will find the best finish and application happens with damp hair, rather than dry hair.
+That said, most men with curly or wavy hair will find the best finish, and application happens with damp hair rather than dry hair.

 As long as you’re using the recommended small amount of product and your hair is clean, primed, and ready to go, you shouldn’t experience that much difficulty applying pomade to your hair.
 It’s one of the easier products to apply - as long as you don’t rush it.

 Take your fingernail-sized dollop of hair pomade and rub it between your fingers and palms.
 Although it doesn’t need it as much as wax, a little heat helps the process along.
-Yes, that’s both application and the final finish.
+Yes, that’s both the application and the final finish.
 So, rub vigorously, even if you don’t love the texture.

 When it comes to styling, there are a couple of different approaches.
 For pompadours, begin slicking back your hair on the sides, then push up your bangs and begin combing it all into place.

 For side parts, draw a line from the crown to your forehead using a point on your comb.
 It’ll be obvious which hairs should go up and which should go down.
 Use your comb to get everything into the right spot.
-If you need a dab more hold, use what’s left on your hands - or warm a sliver of product on your hand.
-If you just apply product from the tub, you will regret it immediately.
+If you need a dab more hold, use what’s left on your hands - or warm a sliver of the product on your hand.
+If you just apply the product from the tub, you will regret it immediately.

-You’ll probably need to spend some time perfecting your look - as you would with any styling product - but, this video should help you with some visual reference if you need the help.
+You’ll probably need to spend some time perfecting your look - as you would with any styling product - but this video should help you with some visual reference if you need the help.